lee2sman/archive/items/seeds4.md

 image: seeds4.webp
 alt: magazine cover with title Seeds and issue 4 and circular arrangement of variously colored circles centered and arrayed out
 license:
+editor_note: I have work in this one!
+They even credited me twice in the listing!
 ---

 Editors: